Author: Ihor Shymechko (26 years of Oly Lifting & Training experience)

 In this article, we will explore the benefits of plyo box workouts and provide you with a variety of exercises targeting different areas of your body.
 We'll cover upper-body exercises, lower-body exercises, exercises for the back, and even full-body movements that engage multiple muscle groups simultaneously.

 Which plyo box exercises are the best?
 Plyo box exercises are effective and funny.
 Cross-training plyo box workouts increase several aspects of fitness such as strength, speednes, and explosive power.
-In addition, since those types of exercises are very intense, it does not take too much time to finish a training session.
+Since those types of exercises are very intense, it does not take too much time to finish a training session.

 Overview of plyometric training with plyo boxes